-Sunflower Growing Guide
+Sunflower Growing Guide:

-Where is the Best Place to Plant Sunflowers?
+Where to Plant Sunflowers:

 Related: Caring for the Earth: 12 Ways to Help Kids Get It

-Sunflower Growing Supplies
+Sunflower Growing Gardening Supplies:

-- Organic gardening soil
+- Organic potting soil and or homemade compost

-Related: How to Make a Fairy Garden
+Related: How to Start a Fairy Garden

-How to Plant Sunflower Seeds: Step-by-Step Directions
+How to Plant Sunflower Seeds: Step-by-Step Directions for Beginners:

-1. Prepare to plant sunflowers.
+1. Prepare to plant sunflowers:

 - Next, use a cultivator to prepare the soil for planting.
 There are many types to choose from.
-We cultivated a large portion of our yard for the photos below with an old-fashioned wheel hoe

 - If your soil has a lot of clay or sand, your sunflowers will do much better if you mix in some homemade compost or organic potting soil

 - You must also ensure the ground is moist when planting sunflower seeds.
-Sunflowers like moist and well-drained soil.
-So water the area first for best results.

-2. Plant sunflower seeds.
+2. Planting sunflower seeds:

-How to Plant Sunflowers:
+How to Plant Sunflowers from Seed Outdoors:

 - Cover the sunflower seed with soil.